Best render APIs and visual testing platforms compared

 Frequently asked questions

-Quick answers about choosing a screenshot platform or API.
+Quick answers about choosing a visual testing platform or render API.

 When should I pick a platform over an API?